danse/migas/README.md

 You can prefix any word with an hash (`#`) sign making an hashtag, like in `#myticket`, like in twitter.
 When you'll hover on that word, a sum of all the time tagged with it will be shown.

+#### About the code

+Nothing so special here.
+But the code in `fun.js` is doctested.
+This means that the comments are also actual tests.
+[Doctest](https://github.com/davidchambers/doctest) is pretty cool, check it out!